istraka/redhat-mw-cloud-quickstart/jboss-eap-clustered-vmss-rhel/README.md

     more jbosseap.install.log
     ```

 This log file will have details that include deployment failure reason and possible solutions.
 If your deployment failed due to RHSM account or entitlements, please refer to 'Subscriptions and Costs' section to complete the prerequisites and try again.
-You should also make sure that the deployment does not hit the quota limit, hence check your regional vCPU quotas and VM series VCPU quotas before you provide the instance count for deployment.
+You should also make sure that the deployment does not hit the quota limit, hence check your regional vCPU quotas and VM series vCPU quotas before you provide the instance count for deployment.
 If your subscription or region does not have enough quota limit [request for quota](https://docs.microsoft.com/azure/azure-portal/supportability/regional-quota-requests) from you Azure portal.
 Note that after your Azure subscription receives access to Red Hat Gold Images, you can locate them in the Azure portal.
 Go to **Create a Resource** > **See all**.
 At the top of the page, you'll see that **You have private offers available** bar, click on *View private offers* link to view your private offers.

 ![alt text](images/private-offer.png)